Skip to content

 This enrichment sits alongside audio-based meeting detection; calendar data refines identity and metadata rather than replacing acoustic detection.

-Organisation policy changes (revoked consent, conditional access, or admin-disabled apps) can invalidate tokens without a visible “disconnect” in the UI until the next refresh failure. check the Calendar tab if sync stops unexpectedly.
+Organisation policy changes (revoked consent, conditional access, or admin-disabled apps) can invalidate tokens without a visible “disconnect” in the UI until the next refresh failure.
+Check the Calendar tab if sync stops unexpectedly.

 Privacy and security